piyushagarwal08/JU-Notes/Automation.md

     * There are 2 types of roles:
     ```System-created``` ~> Pre-configured during the Control Room installation
     ```User Created``` ~> Created by the user themselves and can be customized accordingly
+    * Participant ~> Roles added as participants in a queue are allowed to view the queue and add work items to the queue but are not allowed to edit any other properties of the queue
+    * Consumers ~> Roles added as consumers of the queue can view the work items in the queue,edit work items in the queue, or use the queue when running bots.Users expected to run bots with queue should have roles as a consumer in both the queue and the device pool

     4. <u>License</u>
     * It provides detailed information about the current license installed.
 It also allows Admin's to monitor license details and usage statistics